qamwxy/SyntaxAutomation/README.md

-# SyntaxAutomation
+# SyntaxAutomation by mifaska

-Remake of RubyAutomation and JavaAutomation for Mewt
+## v.
+0.0.1

+Supports Python 3.11.2+ (tested on 3.11.2 and 3.11.4)
+Supports OS: Kali Linux (currently it's the only OS i tested it on)

+Credits to: RubyAutomation, JavaAutomation